Beritha-n12/womxchange_e_commerce/README.md

 - All users

+- Tracking issues accross application

 - Orders

 2. Seller Dashboard:

 - Add, update, and manage product listings.

-- Track and manage orders (pending, Delivered, cancelled), But managed by admin in the first place
+- Track and manage Their orders (pending, Delivered, cancelled), But managed by admin in the first place.

 - View sales performance and trends.